matto-mercury/ghast/README.md

 - download logs from failed jobs
 - command-line options
   - check a specified branch
+- check a specified run / job
+- parse ghc errors out of logs

 ### Next up
-- check a specified run / job
-- parse errors out of logs
+- parse more errors out of logs
+  - test failures
+  - "fix your migrations"
+  - golden types don't match
+  - ...?

 ### Medium term
--
 - figure out how to work nicely with datetimes, if needed

 ### Longer term